jpulido12/jpulido12.github.io/_pages/cv.md

     * Partnered with the Science Complex on campus to use a space in the building where everyone is able to voice their opinions on issues on campus and beyond to promote meaningful conversations for change
     * Co-organized in person events where the campus community can engage in dialogue in regard to issues in and beyond the campus

-  * Inclusive Teaching in STEM Reading Group, 03- 04/2023
+  * Inclusive Teaching in STEM Reading Group Facilitator, 03- 04/2023

-  2023 Facilitator, 2022 Participant

       * Co-facilitated and organized a reading group where students discussed issues in inclusivity in STEM classrooms on campus
       * Met with group of STEM faculty along with students in the STEM reading group to explore ways to promote diversity and inclusion in STEM on campus

   * Hiring Interviewer, Providence College Tutoring Center, 03/2023
     * Interviewed peer tutor applicants along with the Tutoring Center Leadership and provided feedback on applicants’ potential as a peer tutor